-SOCIAL SERVICE PROGRAM ANALYST
+SOCIAL SERVICE/HOUSING PROGRAM ANALYST

-ALLOCATING FACTORS: (The following conditions must be met for a position to be approved for this class.)
+ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 Works with agencies and organizations engaged in providing social services or housing and community development services to foreign language-speaking and English-speaking families; attends and participates at meetings in the foreign language-speaking and English-speaking community to gain their understanding and cooperation; assists other program analysts in reviewing program proposals prepared by foreign language-speaking and English-speaking social service or housing and community development agencies; aids such agencies in presentations of proposals for approval.

 Conducts on-site evaluations of provider agencies to evaluate the social service or housing and community development programs and activities contracted by the City depending on the area of assignment; determines agencies' conformance with stated objectives and departmental and governmental standards; identifies problem areas in the delivery of contracted services; analyzes staffing patterns, work process, and administrative operations and procedures; prepares written reports detailing findings and recommendations; develops methodology for collecting information used for program or budget planning evaluation; selects sampling techniques, analyzes data, and evaluates findings; presents findings to superior for necessary action.